www.long-expeditions.de

 Since I had never travelled through the Inside Passage, the waterway between Alaska and Canada, I agreed.
 So we drove towards Hains/Alaska and there to the ferry to Juneau.

 It was a really breathtaking trip.
 There were lots of whale sightings.
 After arriving in Juneau I also met Walt, Synthia's father.
-Once again, I had found a true friend who I saw many times over the following years.
+Once again, I had found a true friend, who I saw many times over the following years.

 I really liked Cynthia.
 So after a few weeks I left Juneau with an unhappy stomach!
 But cruising the Inside Passage was just great.